thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/users.md

 user-alice-pe:
     0:
         image: /images/user-guide/ui/users/pe/user-add-pe.png
-        title: 'Go to the "Tenant user" user group and click the plus sign in the top right corner of the screen.
-Enter user email, name and last name.
-Click the Add button to add a new user'
+        title: 'Go to the "Tenant user" user group and click the plus sign in the upper right corner of the screen.
+Enter the email address, first and last name of the user.
+Click the Add button to add a new user.'
     1:
         image: /images/user-guide/ui/users/pe/user-alice-pe.png
-        title: 'After adding a new user Alice, click the phone icon next to the name to log in as Bob.'
+        title: 'After adding a new user Alice, click the phone icon next to the name to log in as her.'
     2:
         image: /images/user-guide/ui/users/pe/user-alice-1-pe.png
         title: 'Accept Privacy Policy and Terms of Use.
-Click Continue'
+Click Continue.'
     3:
         image: /images/user-guide/ui/users/pe/user-alice-2-pe.png
         title: 'As you logged in as the user Alice, open the User groups from the left main menu.'
     4:
         image: /images/user-guide/ui/users/pe/user-alice-3-pe.png
-        title: 'User Alice can view everything as the main Tenant administrator can view, but can not add, edit or delete them.'
+        title: 'User Alice can view everything as the main Tenant administrator can, but cannot add, edit or delete entities.'

 user-edit-pe:
     0:
         image: /images/user-guide/ui/users/pe/user-edit-pe.png
-        title: 'Accept Privacy Policy.'
+        title: 'Click the pencil icon in the upper right corner to enter edit mode.'
     1:
         image: /images/user-guide/ui/users/pe/user-edit-1-pe.png
-        title: 'Accept Privacy Policy.'
+        title: "On the Details tab, you can edit the name and description of the user group.
+However, please note that changing the description will not affect the permissions of the user group."
     2:
         image: /images/user-guide/ui/users/pe/user-edit-2-pe.png
-        title: 'Accept Privacy Policy.'
+        title: 'The Column tab is responsible for the type, value, interface and sort order of the columns of the user group.'
     3:
         image: /images/user-guide/ui/users/pe/user-edit-3-pe.png
-        title: 'Accept Privacy Policy.'
+        title: 'To edit an existing column, click the pencil icon at the end of the column row.
+Make you changes and click the Save button to apply the changes.
+                (To learn more about the Cell style function, see the link below)'
     4:
         image: /images/user-guide/ui/users/pe/user-edit-4-pe.png
-        title: 'Accept Privacy Policy.'
+        title: 'To add a new column, click the Add button in the lower left of the dialog.
+A new row will appear where you can add a column.'
     5:
         image: /images/user-guide/ui/users/pe/user-edit-5-pe.png
-        title: 'Accept Privacy Policy.'
+        title: 'Settings tab is responsible for general permissions and interface of the columns.'
     6:
         image: /images/user-guide/ui/users/pe/user-edit-6-pe.png
-        title: 'Accept Privacy Policy.'
+        title: 'Actions tab allows navigating to specific dashboard or add a custom action (To learn more about the Actions, see the link below).'

 user-delete-pe:
     0:
         image: /images/user-guide/ui/users/pe/user-delete-pe.png
-        title: 'Accept Privacy Policy.'
+        title: 'To delete a user group, click the trash can icon in the end of its row and confirm deletion.'

 ---